-A Brief History of Soar Chapel, Penderyn
+A Brief History of Soar Chapel

-The re-built chapel was considerably bigger than its predecessor and more stone was needed to complete the build.
-This was quarried from the nearby Cefn Cadlan Quarry and transported to the chapel by the railway line which passed outside the chapel.
+The rebuilt Chapel was considerably bigger than its predecessor and a lot of the original materials of stone, timber, slates and even nails were re-used.
+The extra stone needed for the new Chapel was quarried from the nearby Cefn Cadlan quarry and transported to the site by railway line which passed outside the Chapel.

 The Chapel could seat around five hundred people and was the largest in Penderyn.